AIski/SpaceX-Rockets-Repository/README.md

     Lets go with manual, so the user gets to decide.
     Meaning we implement resumeMission() method, that will move PENDING Mission to IN_PROGRESS, if all rockets are ON_GROUND.

+11.Run into a bug while manual testing.
+Rocket returned from first mission, but the link between Rocket and Mission was not broken - it should.
+   Lets add a test for this case and then fix it.

 Todo: normalize equals, preferably no =='s.
 Normalize error messages.
 // simplify the name not found tests, we probably could do just one test, for all methods that use that call.
 // Double check access modifiers for Rocket and Mission getters.